What will Craig Kimbrel's role be with the Phillies?

-The Philadelphia Phillies epitomized last year how some bullpens have changed and no longer relied on one dominant closer.
+The Philadelphia Phillies epitomized last year how some bullpens have changed and no longer rely on one dominant closer.

 Even though he has 394 career saves, relief pitcher Craig Kimbrel figures he better change with the times.